immannan/elasticsearch/md/Lab_2.md

 The delete API lets you delete a document by ID:

 ```
-DELETE /catalog/_doc/1ZFMpmoBa_wgE5i2FfWV
+DELETE /catalog/_doc/UpdateIdHere
 ```

-The response of the delete operation is as
+The response of the delete operation is as follows:
-follows:

 ```
 {
   "_index" : "catalog",
   "_type" : "_doc",
-  "_id" : "1ZFMpmoBa_wgE5i2FfWV",
+  "_id" : "UpdateIdHere",
   "_version" : 4,
   "result" : "deleted",
   "_shards" : {